yassinemontassar/nextjs-pdf-ai/README.md

    - Create a new API key

 2. **Create your environment file**:
-   - Create a file named `.env.local` in the root of your project
+   - Create a file named `.env` in the root of your project
    - Add your API key in this format:
    ```
    GOOGLE_GENERATIVE_AI_API_KEY=your_api_key_here